tasxatzial/click-and-hold-button/README.md

 ### [transition.js](src/js/transition.js)

 In this implementation, the animation is triggered using the `data-active-hold` class in CSS.
-The user needs to define only the function that will run when the hold phase is completed.
+The user needs to define only the function that will run when the hold phase is ends.
+It takes as a parameter a boolean that indicates whether the hold phase is completed.

 ## Dependencies